 PPA accepts Visa, Mastercard, AMEX, Discover, and personal or business checks if you are paying for a membership in full.
 If you opt for the monthly installment plan, we only accept major credit cards.

-Yes and no. You can opt out of receiving a printed copy of the magazine and only receive the digital copy.
-If you are a paid in full member, you will receive 2 paper invoices for your membership.
+Yes and no. You can opt out of receiving a printed copy of the magazine and only receive the digital copy either by contacting PPA’s customer care team or doing so online.
+To unsubscribe from receiving the print magazine: go to your myPPA profile, select subscriptions, and then select your magazine subscription preference.
+If you are a paid in full member, you will receive 2 paper invoices for your membership to inform you of your renewal timeline.

 Call our insurance partner, Lockton Affinity at 1-888-202-1526.

-The PhotoCare policy that comes with membership only covers the member, not the entire studio.
+The PhotoCare policy that comes with your PPA membership will only cover you, not the entire studio.
+View your policy details in the My Photo Care sectionon your MyPPA profile.

 Proof of purchase can be a receipt, bank or credit card statement, or warranty.